GNNUCV/MHCLNet/README.md

 - If you want to train or test the model, please replace the contents of `/MHCLNet/vittt/models/h_vittt.py` with those in `/MHCLNet/vittt/models/h_vittt_mhclnet.py`.

-- Please make sure to back up the original SwinTransformer code in advance.
+- Please make sure to back up the original H-ViTTT-B code in advance.
 - Before training, please update the pretrained weight path and dataset path in the configuration file.
 The dataset should be organized in the ImageNet format.
   ```shell
   Dataset_ROOT_DIR/